Chaining features

 Features are reusable.
 This means it is possible to create robust data pipelines within Lynk - by adding features to an entity, based on features of other (related) entities.

-Virtual data assets are data assets that live "virtually" within Lynk.
+are data assets that live "virtually" within Lynk.
 Meaning, there is no materialized asset on the underlying data source.
 A virtual data assets is created for each entity within Lynk, where the entity is the "asset" and it's features are the "fields".

 For example, let's assume we have an entity called user